kadogams/powerplant-coding-challenge/README.md

 # A proposal for the powerplant-coding-challenge

-A proposal to the challenge offered by the SPaaS team of ENGIE/GEM.
+A proposal to the challenge offered by the SPaaS team of ENGIE/GEM: a REST API exposing a POST method that takes a payload as you can find in the `resource/example_payloads` directory and that returns a json with the same structure as in `resource/example_response.json`.

 The REST API has been developed in Python using Flask framework, and a Dockerfile has been added for the extra challenge.
+Power is allocated using a queuing system in order to have a cost efficient repartition of power across the available powerplants.

 A few notes concerning the challenge: